openstack/charm-guide/doc/source/getting-started/index.rst

 Overview
 --------

 This tutorial shows how to deploy a test Charmed OpenStack cloud.
-It's major elements are:
+Its major elements are:

 * Ubuntu 20.04 LTS (Focal) for the cloud nodes